Kourtney Kardashian & Younes Bendjima Hang Out With Her Kids

 The latest family outing appears to suggest that things could be getting more serious for Kardashian and her boyfriend, as it was originally reported that the reality star wasn’t looking to get too serious with the model when they first started dating in December 2016.

-Back in May 2017, a source alleged to Entertainment Tonight that the twosome were “hooking up” and added, “it’s not serious yet.”
+Back in May 2017, a source alleged to Entertainment Tonight that the twosome was “hooking up” and added, “it’s not serious yet.”

 “They are having a lot of fun together and it’s very casual,” ET’s insider continued at the time of Kourtney and her boyfriend.